-NEW for 2020-2021: An appointment must be made with the school nurse if you need to bring medicine for your child to take during the regular school day.
-Please contact our Registered School Nurse Karen Cousins by email at email@example.com or call (803) 821-2800 to arrange a time to meet with her for this purpose.
+As of 2020: An appointment must be made with the school nurse if you need to bring medicine for your child to take during the regular school day.
+Please contact our Registered School Nurse Karen Cousins by email at email@example.com or call (803)821-2800 to arrange a time to meet with her for this purpose.

 Please do your part to keep us all safe & healthy.
 If your child is NOT feeling well or has any type of health complaints PLEASE keep him/her home to monitor his/her symptoms and call your doctor for testing or treatment recommendations.
 There are a wide variety of symptoms that could potentially be coronavirus symptoms.Please read this information from DHEC regarding the schools' management of COVID-19

 Pleasant Hill Elementary is staffed by Karen Cousins, a full-time registered nurse, and a full-time health room assistant Lynn Clamp.
 Our school nurse coordinates our health program including visual and hearing screenings, child welfare and acts as a liaison between school personnel and community organizations.

 We ask that you keep your child at home if he/she is not feeling well or has any type of illness complaint due to COVID-19 concerns.
 Please read the latest information from SC DHEC for schools here.

 - A sick child does not perform well in class and may expose his/her classmates to childhood diseases.